The regular lines of antigen-antibody

 reaction periods for the virus-serum mixtures.
 From Bitsch 1978 [1].

 Virus: BoHV-1.
 VNA: virus-neutralizing antibody.
 Preincubation: reaction time for virus-serum mixtures before inoculation of cultures.
-Virus concentration was approx. 100 TCID50 per 0.1 ml.
-After incubation of virus-serum mixtures at 37 oC for the indicated periods, 0.2 ml was inoculated from each mixture into each of 4 tissue culture roller tubes containing maintenance medium, implying that the mixtures were diluted 1:10 immediately on inoculation.
-Serum B3 was tested in parallel by inoculation of cultures without medium but with the addition of medium after 3 hours.
+The virus dose was approx. 100 TCID50.
+Serum was late-infection samples after nasal infection (IgG).
+After incubation of virus-serum mixtures at 37 oC for the indicated periods, 4 tissue culture roller tubes containing maintenance medium were inoculated with virus-serum mixtures from each serum dilution, involving that the mixtures were diluted 1:10 immediately on inoculation.
+Serum B3 was tested in parallel by inoculation of cultures without medium but with the addition of the medium after 3 hours.
 Results were plotted logarithmically.
-The dotted line shows the results from the testing of Serum B3 on cultures without medium.
+The dotted line shows the results from testing Serum B3 on cultures without medium.

 Figure 3.
 Kinetics